 Ocwen Financial Corp.
-(OCN) won a $3 billion auction for Residential Capital LLC’s loan-servicing unit, outbidding Nationstar Mortgage Holdings Inc. (NSM) as it aims to become the largest non-bank home-loan servicer.
+(OCN:US) won a $3 billion auction for Residential Capital LLC’s loan-servicing unit, outbidding Nationstar Mortgage Holdings Inc. (NSM:US) as it aims to become the largest non-bank home-loan servicer.

 The winner will become at least the fifth-largest U.S. mortgage servicer, a business that becomes more profitable with greater scale, Wilbur Ross said yesterday.
 He sold his Homeward Residential Holdings Inc. to Ocwen this month for $750 million in cash and convertible preferred stock that gives him a continuing stake in the firm.